Introduction to Sessions¶

 Specify the

-.
-These paramateres in these two configuration files are specific to the type of session you are running.
+model_configanddata_config.
+These parameters in these two configuration files are specific to the type of session you are running.
 For details, see the example of the HFL or VFL session type.Create and start (load) the session.

 #Set up the task builder that contains the tasks